 - Microfiber face yarn pulls up the finer particles of dust and dirt to allow prolonged application at a time.

-- You can fix the stick or handle with the pad attached to the upper surface of the mop.
+- You can fix the stick or handle it with the pad attached to the upper surface of the mop.

 - Dry mopping is essential daily in highly used areas like living rooms, kitchens, baths, toilets, façade, front porches, paths, office spaces, and manufacturing units, as well as public places with high foot traffic.